-It is proposed that initial interviews will take place at the end of May/early June 2020.
+It is proposed that initial interviews will take place at the end of February 2022.

-We strongly encourage applications from women and ethnic minorities, and we welcome applications from candidates seeking fulltime, part-time or other flexible working arrangements.
+We strongly encourage applications from women and ethnic minorities, and we welcome applications from candidates seeking full-time, part-time or other flexible working arrangements.

-The closing date for applications will be Sunday 12th April 2020.
+The closing date for applications will be Monday 24 January 2022.